tuxtof/SE-Training-Automation-Calm/active_directory/active_directory_setup.rst

 In This step we will configure the Windows OS settings we need before we install the AD Role

 1. Log into the DC VM
+2. Click Yes if you have a right ribbon with a network question
-2. Select **Local Server** from the left ribbon in Server Manager
+3. Select **Local Server** from the left ribbon in Server Manager
-3. In the Properties Window, select the Ethernet settings
+4. In the Properties Window, select the Ethernet settings
-4. Right click on Ethernet, and configure the IPV4 address with the following info
+5. Right click on Ethernet -> Properties , and configure the IPV4 Properties with the following info

 +------------+--------------------------------------------------------+
 | IP         |                                        10.x.x.40       |